keniaoquendo/Project-1-EDA/README.md

 * Topic: Healthcare
 * Analysis: Factors affecting COVID-19 death rates

-The subject of our analysis was healthcare.
-Specifically, COVID-19 and death rates.
-The chosen factors for this analysis are: population density and vaccination rates.The data was collected from U.S. Census, U.S. Department of Health & Human Services, Centers for Disease Control and Prevention.
-Time and scope were limiting factors, cummulative total 2020-2023, only states were chosen, and all other U.S. territories were remmoved from the data set.
-We analysized the dataset that combined both sexes.
+The subject of this analysis is healthcare - specifically, COVID-19 death rates.
+The chosen factors for hypothesis testing is if population density affects COVID-19 death rate, and if vaccination rates affect COVID-19 death rates.
+The data was collected from U.S. Census, U.S. Department of Health & Human Services (HHS), Centers for Disease Control and Prevention (CDC).
+* Time and scope were limiting factors:
+- Cummulative vaccination data, totaling years 2020-2023
+- Only states were chosen - all other U.S. territories were removed from the data set
+- All sexes were analysized

 Our analysis will highlight major trends, and if external factors influence COVID-19 death rates.

 # Datasets